 8. Bring a dish to parties as a way to thank your host.
 Bring something you know is a comfort food but also safe for you to eat if you are unsure about the rest of the foods.

 9. Exercise as stress relief.
 Not only will this help you physically, but mentally too.
 Exercise can be just as powerful as a medication for stress!
-Try to schedule in short (realistic workouts), maybe 30 minutes a few times a week.
+Try to schedule in short (realistic workouts) that make you feel good in your body.

 10. Try to avoid the mindset of “all or nothing”.
 This time of year is all about doing what you “can”.
 But if you have a “me first” mentality and take care of you, I can almost guarantee you that you will have a happier, healthier holiday season.